cloasdata/tinylinkedlist/README.md

 ## Features
 * Template class to use arbitrary types.
-* Minimalistic interface with only three methods.
+* Minimalistic interface with only five methods.
 * Iter protocol `while(list.iter()) el = list.iter.next()`
 * No over-allocating.
 Full memory management.
 * Pass-by-Value design.
 This means the list will take over ownership.
 * Destructor will destroy every value.

 ## Disclaimer
-Uses C11 on ESP 8266.
-May not run with other arduino devices (not tested).
+Uses C++11.
+Was developed on a ESP8266.
+May run on any other machine as well.

 ## Usage / Example
 ```c++